 - Ask your veterinarian about the best way to care for your cat’s nails and teeth.

-Cats are known for grooming themselves, but a little help is never wasted.
-Regular brushing can help keep your cat’s skin and haircoat healthy and can be another way to strengthen the relationship between you and your pet.
+Cats are known for grooming themselves, but a little help is often appreciated.
+Regular brushing keeps your cat’s skin and haircoat healthy and can be a great way to strengthen the relationship between you and your pet.

-If you and your cat are new to grooming, start slow.
+If you and your cat are new to grooming, start slowly.
 Choose a time when your cat is relaxed, and keep sessions short (5 to 10 minutes).
 Give your cat plenty of petting and praise (and perhaps a treat) for good behavior.
-As you pet your cat, try to handle all parts of his or her body, including the feet, so that your cat becomes used to this activity.
+As you pet your cat, try to handle all parts of his or her body, including the feet, so that your cat becomes used to being groomed.
 If at any time your cat seems uncomfortable with being handled or groomed, stop.

 Brushing Your Cat

-Brushing your cat helps to remove dirt and loose, dead hair and to prevent mats and tangles.
-How often you need to brush your cat depends on the length and thickness of his or her hair.
-Long-haired cats, like Persians, may need to be brushed daily.
-Short-haired cats may need brushing only weekly.
+Brushing your cat helps to remove dirt and loose, dead hair and prevents mats and tangles.
+How often you need to brush your cat depends on the length and thickness of his or her fur.
+Long-haired cats, like Persians, often need to be brushed daily.
+Short-haired cats will need less brushing, but may still need help removing mats from certain areas.
 By brushing your cat regularly, you will learn how often he or she needs to be brushed to keep his or her coat clean and tangle-free.
-Regular brushing also helps reduce the amount of hair your cat swallows during grooming, which should lead to fewer hairballs.
+Regular brushing also helps reduce the amount of hair your cat swallows during grooming, which helps reduce hairballs.